 Once the water temperature reaches 65 degrees, our fish start to feel more stress in their environment.
 When fishing in Vail, always carry a thermometer with you to ensure that you are fishing in waters with optimal temperatures.
 Anglers can also sign up for text and email Temperature Alerts from the Eagle River Watershed Council, which notify subscribers of critical river temperature information throughout the area.

 Bonus Tip: Fish in tailwater streams which draw water from the bottom of reservoirs, supplying these streams with cooler water.

 When you do land a fish, try to keep the fight as short as possible to reduce the amount of energy expended by the fish.
-If you plan to release your catch, get them back in the water quickly, but let them take the time they need to revive and swim away before casting another line.
+If you plan to release your catch, get them back in the water as quickly as possible and give them the time they need to revive and swim away before casting another line.

 4. Fish Higher Up

 By fishing higher up in the tributaries and alpine lakes, you can reduce stress on certain fisheries and still have an excellent day on the water.
 A better understanding of streamflows can lead to improved stewardship practices on the part of anglers, rafters, landscapers and even dog-walkers — as well as anyone who turns on their hose or tap.
 Before your trip, sign up to receive the River Report to stay in-the-know of local streamflows.

 What You Need to Fish Gore Creek’s Gold Medal Section Responsibly